yongxuantan/Python-for-atmospheric-science/README.md

 >Hi,
 >
 >This repository is intended to keep track of my progress as I work towards a career in **atmospheric science**.
+>A shorter goal of mine is become a senior data scientist.
 >Feel free to use any code in here.
 For inquiries, please email me at ymtan1@hotmail.com.
 >
 >Mike T. :sunny: